ZekeMedley/zekemedley.github.io/markdown/dt-periodicity.md

 at a familiar formula: `p = 2πk/w`, but in our `sin(n)` function `w = 1`!

-Something is wrong, our period is now an irrational number.
-What this means is that in discrete time, our friend `sin(n)` is no longer a periodic function.
+Something is different, our period is now an irrational number.
+In continuous time this wasn't a problem because we can represent irrational numbers the same way that we would anything else, but in discrete time where `x` can only take on integer values there is no way to represent an irrational `x` value.
+This means that in discrete time you can only have integer periods.

+Another way to think about this is that even if the signal is periodic, if this period never lands on one of our discrete time samples, then it is no longer periodic in discrete time.
+In our example the `sin(wx)` is periodic with period `2πk/w` in continuous time but because there is no integer `k` such that`2πk` is also an integer, in discrete time this function is no longer periodic.

 I thought this was quite interesting.